Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

-Translucent equilibria are algorithmically obtained, for pure strategies\footnote{Capraro and Halpern actually define it also on mixed strategies}, as those that Pareto-dominate the tuple of second-lowest ``minimin'', in a single round of elimination.
+The translucent equilibrium was introduced in \citet{Capraro2015} as a weak solution concept that captures translucency.
+Translucent equilibria are algorithmically obtained, for pure strategies\footnote{Capraro and Halpern actually define it also on mixed strategies.}, as those that Pareto-dominate the tuple of second-lowest ``minimin'', in a single round of elimination.
 In other words, an agent considers the worst-case scenario for each one of his strategies.
-She then looks at the obtained payoffs, and looks at the second-lowest.
+She then looks at the obtained payoffs and looks at the second-lowest.
 Any strategy profiles that yield a payoff below this threshold to this agent are eliminated.

 This is thus similar to individual rationality, but with the second-lowest minimum rather than the maximum.
 For this reason, in a pure strategy setting, an individually rational strategy profile is also a translucent equilibrium because the threshold is stricter.

-A Nash equillibrium is always translucent, and the PTE is also always translucent, because it is always individually rational.
+A Nash Equilibrium is always translucent, and the PTE is also always translucent, because it is always individually rational.
 The Translucent equilibrium is thus the lowest known common denominator between the PTE and the Nash equilibrium.